phoenix-4u/My-daily-learning/readme.md

 # Day 81 - 07/06/2026
 ## Torch vision visualization
 - For images, there are primarily 2 types of visualization: bounding boxes and segmentation masks
-- For bounding boxes, once the model predicts the object class, then using this utility, the boxes can be drawn against the target class items
+- For bounding boxes, once the model predicts the object class, using this utility, the boxes can be drawn against the target class items
 - For the segmentation mask, a similar process is followed, but here all pixel values for the entire object class are identified, and then that is used to overlay color on the images.

 # Day 80 - 06/06/2026